Best plug-in hybrid SUVs 2020

 The Mitsubishi Outlander PHEV has long been the UK's best-selling plug-in hybrid model.
 It can do nearly 30 miles in electric mode and a standard domestic power socket will charge it fully in four hours.
 The boot can hold a useful 463 litres of luggage and features a lip-free opening to make loading as easy as possible.
 The Outlander PHEV is also spacious inside, boasting good head and legroom throughout for passengers.

 It took a while to arrive, but the plug-in hybrid version of Volvo’s stylish small SUV was worth the wait.
-Powered by a 1.5-litre three-cylinder petrol engine paired with a 10.7kWh battery and electric motor, the XC40 Recharge T5 sends a total of 262bhp to its front wheels.
+Powered by a 1.5-litre three-cylinder petrol engine paired with a 10.7kWh battery and electric motor, the XC40 Recharge T5 sends a total of 262bhp to its front wheels (a less powerful T4 is also available).
 The result is a swift SUV that, while not overly inspiring to drive, is quiet around town and relaxed at a cruise.
 The petrol engine can feel a little thrashy and the suspension is on the firm side, but the XC40 remains the great small SUV it always has been – albeit with a very useful 28-mile electric range and claimed 141mpg fuel economy.

 Porsche Cayenne e-Hybrid